Average Price of Car Detailing in Australia 2026

 A mobile detailer brings their equipment to your home or workplace — generator, water tank (typically 200–400 litres), pressure washer, extractors, and polishing equipment.
 For maintenance washes, interior cleans, and mini details, mobile is often the most convenient option with no meaningful quality trade-off.

 For paint correction and ceramic coating, mobile is viable but conditional.
 A quality mobile detailer will have a tent or pop-up shelter to control dust and wind during coating application — if they don't, decline.
-Ceramic coatings applied outdoors without dust control will attract contamination during the cure window.
+Coatings applied outdoors without dust control will attract contamination during the cure window.

 Pros of mobile: No travel required, flexible scheduling, competitive pricing, appropriate for most service tiers.